jyaunches/jyaunches.github.io/_posts/2015-10-30-jekyll-website-in-one-hour.md

 - setup github and your website's repository there
 - select an existing jekyll theme
 - overview the jekyll directory struction so that you can make updates to suit your needs
-- review basic jekyll markup
+- review basic jekyll markdown
 - overview publishing your website
 - instructions for linking your domain